Edexaal/nonarrate/COMMANDS.md

 ***—no-parenthesis-narr***

-Do **not** remove dialogue that is fully covered by 1 parenthesis
+Do **not** remove dialogue wrapped entirely in a parenthesis

 Parentheses are used to indicate thoughts.
 Sometimes, it’s used for narration.
 Use this option to allow this feature.

 ***—custom-tag***, ***—ct*** `<tag name>`

-Removes dialogue that fully uses a custom text tag
+Removes dialogue wrapped entirely a custom text tag

 Developers can create their own [custom text tags](https://www.renpy.org/doc/html/custom_text_tags.html), providing custom style properties to them.
 Use this option to remove dialogue completely surrounded by a custom text tag. *